Summer Undergraduate Research Fellowships

 SURF recipients are expected to engage in undergraduate research, scholarship, or performance for at least 9 weeks, with a minimum of 20 hours/week during the summer, although depending on scope, some projects may require more than the minimum of 20 hours/week.

 SURF projects must be carried out under the supervision of a UNC-Chapel Hill faculty research advisor.
 Additional collaboration with a postdoctoral fellow or graduate student mentor is encouraged when relevant to the research project.
-The typical SURF award is $3,000.
-Selected students will receive $2,000 at the start of the summer, and the remainder of the award ($1,000) after the required materials have submitted and approved by OUR.
+The typical SURF award is $4,000.
 Students in certain program areas are eligible to receive additional funding.
 Please note that the $4,000 is a stipend to help students with living expenses and/or for any needed travel or supplies if applicable.
 You are not required to submit a budget for your SURF.

 The SURF application will open November 15, 2023.
-The deadline for receipt of all SURF application materials, including letters of recommendation, is February 1 by 4:00pm EDT.
+The deadline for receipt of all SURF application materials, including letters of recommendation, is February 1, 2024, by 11:59pm EDT.

 The SURF program is made possible by funding from many campus units and private donors.

-All UNC undergraduates are only eligible to receive one SURF, Honors SURF, or C-SURF during their undergraduate career.
+All UNC undergraduates are only eligible to receive one SURF or Honors SURF during their undergraduate career.
 Honors students who have already received a SURF award of any type should consider other fellowships available to them.

 UNC-Chapel Hill undergraduates are eligible to apply to SURF if they are: